Differences between malt and grain whisky

 The different methods used to produce malt whisky and grain whisky mean that there are huge differences in the production capacity of the distilleries which make them.

-There are currently 109 active malt distilleries, and 7 active grain distilleries.
-The largest malt distillery, Glenfiddich, can produce 14m LPA per annum, while the smallest, Abhainn Dearg, can only make 0.02m LPA in one year.
+There are currently 129 active malt distilleries, and 7 active grain distilleries.
+The largest malt distillery, Glenfiddich, can produce 21m LPA per annum, while the smallest, Dornoch, can only make 0.02m LPA in one year.

 These figures are dwarfed by those of grain distilleries.
-Cameronbridge, the largest grain distillery, can produce up to 105m LPA of whisky each year.
-Even the smallest grain distillery, Loch Lomond, can still produce 18m LPA – several million more than is possible at Glenfiddich.
+Cameronbridge, the largest grain distillery, can produce up to 110m LPA of whisky each year.
+Even the smallest grain distillery, Loch Lomond, can still produce 18m LPA – almost as much as the largest malt distillery, Glenfiddich.

-So, despite the fact that there are over 15 malt distilleries for every grain distillery, Scotland normally produces more grain whisky every year.
-In 2014, 350m LPA of grain whisky was produced, compared to 306m LPA of malt.
+So, despite the fact that there are over 18 malt distilleries for every grain distillery, Scotland normally produces more grain whisky every year.
+In 2020, 263m LPA of grain whisky was produced, compared to 294m LPA of malt.
 This is a recent reversal of previous trends – until 2016, Scotland had produced more grain whisky in every year for which records are available.

 The price of grain whisky is generally more homogenous than malt